serokell/blog-posts/existential-vs-universal-quantification/article.md

-# Existential and Universal Quantification in Haskell
+# Existential and Universal Quantification with ExplicitForAll

-In this article I give a brief introduction into one of the most common Haskell extensions – `ExplicitForAll` – and syntax constructions that this extension brings to language.
+In this article, I give a brief introduction to one of the most common Haskell extensions – `ExplicitForAll` – and syntax constructions that this extension brings to language.

-It is used in about all big haskell projects, so it is very nice to either become acquainted with it or to refresh it in your memory if you already know about it.
+This extension is used in most large Haskell projects, so you'll need to become acquainted with it at one point or another.

 Stay tuned if you want to know how to create lists of differently typed variables, how to add complex constraints, and more!

 ## Introduction

 By default, quantification in Haskell is implicit.

 Without the `ExplicitForAll` extension, you can't write quantifiers.
-Moreover, all variables are universally quantified, and existential quantification is off.
+Moreover, all variables are universally quantified, and existential quantification is turned off.
 The key point of both universal and existential quantification is choosing where, we are going to instantiate a type variable - where it is defined, or where it is used.

 ## Universal quantification and `ExplicitForAll`